euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 routine, one of the basic algorithms in crystallography, was requested by the synchrotron community.
-The advent of pixel-detectors with their very high speed (up to 3000 frames per second) imposed strong constraints in speed that most available programs ([FIT2D]_, [SPD]_, ...), written in FORTRAN or C, could not meet.
+The advent of pixel-detectors with their very high speed (up to 3000 frames per second) imposed strong constraints in speed that most available programs ([FIT2D]_, [SPD]_, ...), written in Fortran or C, could not meet.

 The [pyFAI]_ project started in 2011 and aims at providing a convenient *Pythonic* interface for azimuthal integration, so that any diffractionist can adapt it to the type of experiment